pradyunsg/furo/docs/recommendations.md

   Markdown is a significantly more popular markup format than reStructuredText.
 This means that it's likely that potential contributors/developers on the project are significantly more familiar with Markdown than reStructuredText.
 MyST gives you the best of both worlds -- simplicity and familiarity of Markdown with the extensibility power of reST.

+[sphinx-opengraph]
+: This project automagically adds Open Graph meta tags to your site's generated HTML.
+The Open Graph protocol is used by social media websites to determine how to present a page when a link is posted, and by search engines as a criterion toward ranking.

 [sphinx-inline-tabs]
 : This project provides a straightforward way to introduce tabbed content within your documentation.
 This is useful for instructions specific to something about the end user (like their OS, or preferred language, etc).
 This is a great way to organise complex bits of documentation without major trouble.